foxbunny/dispatch-reducer/README.md

 # dispatch-reducer

-This repository is a demonstration of an architecture based on Flow/Redux pattern we call dispatched reducer.
+This repository is a demonstration of a pattern based on Flow/Redux architecture we call *dispatched reducers*.

 ## Overview